 In this case, you would be giving up the 0% tax rate on the first $78,750 of long-term capital gains, since you are stacking the gains on top of a Roth conversion.
 However you give up the 0% rate in order to pay only 10% and 12% tax on the Roth conversion, which can grow tax-free for the rest of your life.
 Not a bad trade!

 Other Tax Planning Opportunities When You Properly Coordinate Capital Gains and Ordinary Income

 Understanding the relationship between capital gains and ordinary income taxes – and the order in which they're taxed – can open up a wide range of tax planning opportunities.
 These opportunities may be available in the following scenarios:

 - You work in sales and your salary varies from year to year

 - You are between 55 and 70, and you are looking to either transition into retirement or you are already retired

 - You sell a real-estate investment for a loss

 If you sell appreciated stock or mutual funds to meet your living expenses in a low-tax year (whatever the reason), you will always have the opportunity to convert some of your pre-tax retirement accounts in the lower ordinary income brackets.

 Maybe you still have some questions about how capital gains are taxed compared to ordinary income.
 Maybe you're considering a Roth conversion but need to talk it over to make sure it's right for you (and even if it is, there are a lot of other factors to consider in order to dial in the optimal conversion amount).
-Or maybe you want to discuss something else entirely.
-If so, click the button below to schedule an introductory call – I'm here to help with whatever you need to build a strong and secure financial future.
+If you are interested in our wealth management service and have more than $500,000 of investible assets (excluding real estate), click the button below to schedule an introductory call to find out if our expertise and services match your needs.